vub/team/gitlab.md

 To start working, each team member picks an issue, and assign to themself.

 Before working on issue, estimation is a must.
-Developer can use spash command `/estimate` on gitlab like this:
+Developers can use spash command **/estimate** on gitlab like this:

 <img src="https://raw.githubusercontent.com/dwarvesf/team/master/img/estimate.png">